 Here’s how you find the right adoptive parents when you’re putting your baby up for adoption in Arizona:

 – You and your Building Arizona Families adoption specialist discuss the kind of family you picture your family growing up with, including location, pets, siblings, religion, education and more.

 – Your Building Arizona Families adoption specialist will share with you the profiles of potential adoptive parents that match what you have envisioned for your child.
 If you choose to do so, they will arrange calls with the families you like so that you can all talk.

 – You’ll be able to ask potential parents questions and talk about the shared dreams you have for your baby and how you’d like your adoption to go.

-– After you’ve chosen your baby’s family, you can continue communicating with them until the baby is born.
+– After you’ve chosen the family to adopt your baby, you can continue communicating with them until the baby is born.
 If you place your baby for adoption in Arizona, you’re able to remain in contact with them after the adoption is finalized and throughout your baby’s life, to whatever extent you are comfortable with.